The Bodhisattva’s Jewel Mala

 Dwell without attachment.

-Firmly rely on your yidam at
+Firmly rely on your yidam at all times,

 And when the mind of laziness and indifference arises,